Prek Cali

-Prek Cali (29 July 1872 – 25 March 1945) was an Albanian bajraktar ("standard-bearer") of Vermosh, part of the Kelmendi tribe of northern Albania.
-He was a veteran of the Albanian rebellions and the Balkan Wars.
-He was killed in 1945 by the Partisans.
+Prek Cali (29 July 1872 – 25 March 1945), Prenk Cali or Preng Cali, was an Albanian bajraktar ("standard-bearer") of Vermosh, part of the Kelmendi tribe of northern Albania.
+He was a veteran of the Albanian uprisings and the Balkan Wars.
+He was executed by Yugoslav Partisans in 1945.

 Early life and rebellions

 Cali was born in Vermosh, part of the Kelmendi tribe, at the time part of the Scutari Vilayet (now northern Albania).
 He became the bajraktar ("flag-bearer") of Kelmendi.

-He participated in the Albanian revolts of 1908 and 1911 (fighting at Deçiq) against the Ottomans.
-He then participated in the Balkan Wars.
+After the fall of Fan S. Noli's cabinet (1928), Cali came in conflict with King Ahmet Zogu.
 He led his tribe against Montenegrin forces.

-After the fall of Fan S. Noli's cabinet (1928), Cali came in conflict with King Ahmet Zogu while trying to establish autonomy for the Kelmendi tribe within the state.

 World War II

 Plav and Gusinje

 At the beginning of World War II Prek Cali had between 200 and 1,200 armed men around Vermosh under his command.
 His forces took control over Plav and Gusinje in 1941, before Italian forces occupied it.

-Cali participated in the Italian counter-offensive in August 1941, during the Uprising in Montenegro.
+Cali participated in the Italian counter-offensive in August 1941, crushing the Uprising in Montenegro.
 Italian General Alessandro Pirzio Biroli reported that Albanian forces from Vermosh commanded by Cali supported Division Venezia that advanced from Podgorica to insurgent-controlled Kolašin and Andrijevica and re-occupied them despite fierce resistance.
-Many members of the Hasani/Hasanaj clan were sent to Piana degli Albanesi in Italy during that time where they now form a Muslim minority.